peredurabefrog/phpSecureLogin/README.md

 Please note that namespaces can be tricky
 In "JWTManager.php" you can find a line on the top like this: "use Lcobucci\JWT\Builder;" This means after you have imported the vendor solution (require / include) then you have to add this line which will tell that from the "Lcobucci\JWT" namespace it will use the "Builder" class.
 Which means after the "use" you do not declare a physical path you just specify a namespace within the solution.

+With php-jwt there is one url called which will forward the requests based on messagename to the right php process.
+This simplifies the url management at the front-end side.